cocopelli/oz-aol/README.md

 # And One Lyrics

-This is a Angular4 project
+This is the forntend from AndOneOccursScheme

-## Development server
+## Install

+Run `npm install`

+## Run the application

-Run `npm run start` for a dev server.
+Run `npm run start`.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build